Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

   - Ubuntu sometimes stops responding for a few seconds after closing the Emulator Manager.
 This issue is related to an Intelligent Input Bus (IBus) bug.
 When the issue occurs, restart the ibus-daemon by entering the **ibus-daemon –drx** command at the command prompt, and use another framework, such as uim and fcitx, for multilingual input.
   - To use the Tizen Emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
 Check the prerequisites for the Tizen Emulator from [https://developer.tizen.org/downloads/sdk/installing-sdk/prerequisites-tizen-sdk](https://developer.tizen.org/downloads/sdk/installing-sdk/prerequisites-tizen-sdk).
 If the host machine is using Nvidia Optimus™ technology on either Ubuntu or Windows, you must set the Tizen Emulator to run with your Nvidia graphics card.
 In case of Ubuntu, check the bumblebee project ([https://wiki.ubuntu.com/Bumblebee](https://wiki.ubuntu.com/Bumblebee)).
 In case of Windows, select "High Speed NVIDIA Processor" as "Preferred Graphics processor" in the Nvidia control panel.
 On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session can be occasionally logged out when launching the Emulator Manager, or the Emulator skin can be drawn improperly.
 Check the prerequisites and upgrade to the latest graphics driver.
   - On Ubuntu 14.04, a shortcut menu can sometimes appear transparent.
   - On Windows, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the Emulator window is covered with another window.
-If you click the Emulator window, the display surface runs correctly again
+If you click the Emulator window, the display surface runs correctly again.
   - On Windows, if a ‘failed to allocate memory’ error occurred while executing the Emulator, try the following:
     - Close some other programs and try to launch the Emulator again.
     - If the RAM size is set to 768 or 1024 MB for the VM in the Emulator Manager, change it to 512 MB.